Vonshad/Offensive_Sec/EN_writeups/linux/Mirai_HTB.md

 ## **Step 4 : POST-EXPLOITATION**

 > To privesc, we will do basic enumeration and realize we can abuse Sudo in order to gain root.
-The root flag, however, proves to be trickier to get.
+We also work to get our flags.

 ### *Getting the user.txt flag*

-While I don't normally provide flags, this box gets tricky with them (the **root.txt** flag), so I decided I would include them in this write-up.
+While I don't normally provide flags in write-ups, this box gets tricky with the **root.txt** flag, so I decided I would include them in this write-up.
 First off, let's get the **user.txt** flag.
-This flag is located in `/home/pi/Desktop`.
+This flag is located in `/home/pi/Desktop/`.

 ![user.txt flag](https://i.imgur.com/SqV4Jhf.png)